3.6 Student Conduct Policy

 Part 1.
 Student Conduct Policy

 The Central Lakes College Student Code of Conduct serves two purposes: the first purpose is to serve as a guide for student behavior; the second purpose is to outline the procedures to be followed, both by students and college officials, should violations of the Code occur.
 It is expected that all students will read this code and will be responsible for knowing and abiding by its content.
+Annually, and upon amendment, Central Lakes College shall notify students of the availability and location of the student code of conduct.

 In the eyes of the College, two authorities guide a student’s conduct while on campus or while participating in off-campus, college-sponsored activities.
 First, as a citizen of the larger community, each student is expected to abide by the rules, regulations, and policies of the College as well as local, state, and federal laws.